Finding the Best Wild Hog Bait Attractant

 Some vendors offer scented whole shelled corn, and we've found apple-scented corn to work very well for both deer and hogs.
 It's a little harder to find than conventional whole shelled corn, but may be a great option for you if it's available locally.

 Deer are not fans of sour corn, but hogs are.
-If you are looking for ways to be more efficient with your feeding strategies, soured corn may be the option for you.
+If you are looking for ways to be more efficient with your feeding strategies, soured corn as your wild hog bait attractant may be the best fit for you.
 Here's a soured corn recipe for your next hog hunt:

 - 50 lb bag, whole shelled corn